 The couple’s work aimed to help the pair navigate:

-• What they still meant to each other
+- What they still meant to each other

-• What they wanted individually and as a couple, should they decide to stay together, and only then can they do the necessary work to revitalize their intimacy and sex life.
+- What they wanted individually and as a couple, should they decide to stay together, and only then can they do the necessary work to revitalize their intimacy and sex life.
 And the threat of divorce made way, paradoxically, for hope.

-For the first time in more than a dozen years, that they could both create the space, motivation, and willingness to change their sexless marriage into a passionate one.
+For the first time in more than a dozen years, they could both create the space, motivation, and willingness to change their sexless marriage into a passionate one.

 Conclusion

-Tina and Bill’s story serves as a powerful reminder that even the most seemingly hopeless relationships can be transformed through courage, vulnerability, and a willingness to confront the underlying issues.
-By seeking the guidance of one of our skilled couples therapist and committing to the hard work of personal growth, couples in sexless marriages can rediscover the passion, tenderness, and emotional intimacy that they once shared.
+Tina and Bill’s story is a powerful reminder that even the most seemingly hopeless relationships can be transformed through courage, vulnerability, and a willingness to confront the underlying issues.
+By seeking the guidance of one of our skilled couples therapists and committing to the hard work of personal growth, couples in sexless marriages can rediscover the passion, tenderness, and emotional intimacy that they once shared.
 It is a journey that requires patience, understanding, and a deep belief in the power of love to overcome even the most daunting challenges.

 Learn more about how to find a good couples therapist and sex therapist.